 In the late afternoon we headed up the steep roads behind Plaza San Francisco to the market district.
-It is a seemingly endless maze of clogged streets with people selling everything imaginable from tents, barrows and shops, or simply from the pavement or on the road.
-The Witches' Market was probably the most interesting ; here you find hawkers flogging llama foetuses and other weird and unidentifiable artifacts used in ceremonies and as sacrifices.
+It is a seemingly endless maze of clogged streets with people selling everything imaginable from tents, wheelbarrows and shops, or simply from the pavement or on the road.
+The Witches' Market was probably the most interesting; here you find hawkers flogging llama foetuses and other weird and unidentifiable artifacts used in ceremonies and as sacrifices.

-We had supper that evening at a "hole-in-the-wall" local eatery - no menu, you just choose one of four standard items.
+We had supper that evening at a "hole-in-the-wall" local eatery - no menu, you just chose one of the four standard dishes they cooked.
 Soup and a filling main course cost the princely sum of 10 Bolivianos (about 12 SA Rand) each.

 The main temple of Tiwanaku contains a "sun gate" which displays a sophisticated calendar carved into solid rock - 365 days divided into 11 months of 30 days and one month of 35 days.
 The walls of the temple are aligned exactly north, south, east and west, with the sun gate placed in such a way that on the 22'nd of September each year (Spring equinox in the southern hemisphere) the sun's rays shine directly through the gate.
 The knowledge of astronomy on display was astonishing.

 [Saturday 3 July : Arequipa, Peru] This was a long, hard day on two buses from La Paz in Bolivia to Arequipa in Peru.
-From La Paz we rode on a comfortable "tourist" bus to Puno on Peru ; the border controls on both sides were easy.
+From La Paz we rode on a comfortable "tourist" bus to Puno on Peru, this time via the route that skirts the south of Lake Titicaca through the border post at Desaguadero; the border controls on both sides were easy.
 In Puno we changed to a local bus for the leg to Arequipa - a scary, uncomfortable ride amongst boxes, packages, loads of Peruvians and an on-board toilet that the driver obstinately refused to open.
 It took nearly 12 hours to do the whole journey from La Paz to Arequipa.
 We arrived at Arequipa in the dark with bursting bladders, and had to deal with a shark-like taxi driver at the bus station before checking into a very nice hotel not far from the centre of town.

 The road down into the Colca Canyon was a nerve-jangling, brake-screeching descent of impossibly tight curves and stupendous views.
 The canyon is not only deep but also very wide, and from the heights of the road we could see the entire valley spread out below us - the tiny trickle of the Colca River, a scattering of small villages and miles of terraces on the slopes used for the growing of crops.
 Near the bottom we entered Chivay (the largest town in the Colca valley), browsed round there for a while then checked into a very nice thatched hotel in the village of Coporaque, a few kilometres from Chivay.
 Dinner in the hotel was an excellent buffet, and we all ate too much and hit the sack early.